Joey Braun

-Joey Braun (born April 20, 2002) is an American professional stock car racing driver who competes full-time in the SMART Modified Tour, driving the No. 79 for David & Susan Hill.
+Joey Braun (born April 20, 2002) is an American professional stock car racing driver who currently competes in the SMART Modified Tour, driving the No. 24 for Buddy Ellis, having previously driven the No. 79 for David & Susan Hill.
 Braun grew up running legends at his home track of Riverhead Raceway, before moving up to the tracks crate modified division.

 Braun has also competed in the NASCAR Whelen Modified Tour, the SEST Limited Late Models Series, the Southeast Legends Tour, and the NASCAR Weekly Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)